Return to top

 Cons

-Can be difficult to mix (I recommend blending it with a high-speed blender into a smoothie or other drink)
+Can be slightly gritty if mixed with just water (I recommend blending it with a high-speed blender into a smoothie or other drink)

 Buy Now